-In the following paragraphs, we will discuss in detail the main components of a Data Grid, such as datasets, computing and storage resources, and replica directories (or catalogs), and how these were implemented in GridSim.
+In the following paragraphs, we will discuss in detail the main components of a data Grid, such as data sets, computing and storage resources, and replica directories (or catalogs), and how these were implemented in GridSim.

 3.1.
-Datasets
+Data sets

-A dataset represents a shared collection of data that can be accessed as a single unit.
-In reality, a dataset may be a collection of files on physical storage or it may just be a single massive file containing records in a particular format.
-Within actual Data Grids, datasets represent the lowest level of organisation of data.
-Datasets are replicated to either improve data access performance or reliability or both.
+A data set represents a shared collection of data that can be accessed as a single unit.
+In reality, a data set may be a collection of files on physical storage or it may just be a single massive file containing records in a particular format.
+Within actual data Grids, data sets represent the lowest level of organization of data.
+Data sets are replicated to improve either data access performance or reliability or both.

-Within GridSim, datasets are modeled using File objects.
-File objects are associated with a FileAttributes object that contains information such as owner name, checksum, file size and last modified time.
+Within GridSim, data sets are modelled using File objects.
+File objects are associated with a FileAttributes object that contains information such as owner name, checksum, file size, and last modified time.
 This object can be extended to provide more detailed metadata (or data about data).
 GridSim supports replication by having two types of File objects: master and replica.
-A master dataset is an original instance of the file, whereas all other copies of the file are categorized as replica files.
+A master data set is an original instance of the file, whereas all other copies of the file are categorized as replica files.
 This distinction is introduced to identify the purpose of a file copy.
-The master file is usually generated by a user's program or by a scientific instrument, hence it should not automatically be deleted by resources.
+The master file is usually generated by a user's program or by a scientific instrument; hence, it should not automatically be deleted by resources.
 On the other hand, a replica file can be created and removed dynamically by a resource based on storage constraints and/or access demands.

 3.2.
-Replica Catalog
+Replica catalog

-A Replica Catalog (RC) provides information about a dataset and its replicas in a Data Grid system.
-At the very least, the RC indexes the physical locations of the available datasets and replicas in a Data Grid.
-However, in actual Grids, tools such as the Storage Resource Broker's (SRB's) Metadata CATalog (MCAT) [22] provide more complex information including metadata attributes of the dataset and its parent collection.
-Also, the RC is generally not a single entity as multiple catalogs are generally networked using different topologies, such as hierarchical, centralized and super peers to improve scalability and fault tolerance.
+An RC provides information about a data set and its replicas in a data Grid system.
+At the very least, the RC indexes the physical locations of the available data sets and replicas in a data Grid.
+However, in actual Grids, tools such as the storage resource broker's metadata CATalog [22] provide more complex information including metadata attributes of the data set and its parent collection.
+Also, the RC is generally not a single entity as multiple catalogs are generally networked using different topologies, such as hierarchical, centralized, and superpeers to improve scalability and fault tolerance.

-GridSim provides an RC object which can be configured to be at several levels.
-For example, a LocalRC at the level of resources, and a RegionalRC at the level of Grids.
-Currently, two topologies for networking catalogs have been realized using GridSim: (i) a simple centralized network for Grids with small number of resources and users; and (ii) a hierarchical topology that models the catalog structure used in large Grids such as the LHCGrid project.
-Currently, there is no support for metadata-based queries in GridSim as its objective is to simulate and not to emulate Data Grids.
+GridSim provides an RC object that can be configured to be at several levels.
+For example, a LocalRC at the level of resources and a RegionalRC at the level of Grids.
+Currently, two topologies for networking catalogs have been realized using GridSim: (i) a simple centralized network for Grids with small number of resources and users and (ii) a hierarchical topology that models the catalog structure used in large Grids such as the LHCGrid project.
+Currently, there is no support for metadata-based queries in GridSim as its objective is to simulate and not to emulate data Grids.